dbca-wa/wastd/docs/data_consumers.rst

 As an important difference to the existing WAMTRAM tagging database, the life cycle of tags and animals is reconstructed from *reports of observations*.

+Thus, all data about one animal could look like this:

 ================== ========= ============== ============== ========================
 Encounters         Occasion  Tag WA001      Tag WA002      Tag WA003
 ================== ========= ============== ============== ========================